remotesynth/certifiedfreshevents/content/sessions/moar2025-ai-assisted-development.md

 ---
-title: "AI-assisted development: Adventures in pairing with a machine"
+title: "AI-assisted Development: Adventures in pairing with a machine"
 date: 2025-05-22 12:55:00-04:00
 end_date: 2025-05-22 13:25:00-04:00
 event: moar-serverless-2025